What is Credit Score and how is it calculated?

 - DO NOT close your credit accounts!

-The longer your credit account, the more established it is, the higher your credit score you will have.
-This factor is the reason why many consumers new to credit struggles to get their scores up to the mid 700s.
+The older your credit account, the more established it is, the higher your credit score will be.
+This factor is the reason why many consumers new to credit struggles to get their scores up to the mid-700s.
 Closing a credit account counterintuitively lowers your score as it lowers your overall credit limit and increases your credit utilization.

 We don’t recommend adding tradelines to anyone.
 However, if your credit file is too thin, we recommend adding tradelines to start building your credit.

 The more diverse your credit mix is, the more score you are going to receive in this category.